 - Corn Syrup + Brown Sugar: I prefer to use dark corn syrup and dark brown sugar for a deeper flavor and highly suggest you try the same.
 Corn syrup sweetens the pie and helps prevent crystallization while the pie bakes.
 We’re only using 1/2 cup of brown sugar because the chocolate chips add sweetness, too.

 - Salt + Butter + Vanilla Extract: Each give pecan pie its traditional flavor.

 - Cinnamon: Cinnamon adds a little something special. 🙂

 Baker’s Tip: Make sure you use room temperature eggs.
 You see, there’s melted butter in this pie filling.
 Cold eggs will solidify it and you’ll be left with random chunks of butter in your filling.
 Those chunks of butter will melt once the pie is baking, but then you’ll have random patches of pie with melty butter and others without.
 We can’t have butter-less bites of pie!
 Room temperature eggs definitely make a difference.

 How to Make Chocolate Pecan Pie

 - Make the pie crust.

 - Roll out the pie crust.
 You’re aiming for a pie dough circle 12 inches in diameter.
-Carefully place the dough into a 9×2 inch pie dish and tuck in the edges.
+Carefully place the dough into a 9-inch pie dish and tuck in the edges.
 Crimp or flute the pie crust edges.

 - Spread the pecans inside pie crust.

 - Sprinkle the chocolate chips evenly on top.

 - Whisk together remaining ingredients.
 Pour on top.